JOIN THE LARGEST SPACEPORT NETWORK IN THE WORLD

 Space begins at SPACEPORTS!

-The global space market is booming, reaching $630 billion in 2023 and projected to hit $1.8 trillion by 2035, according to a report by McKinsey and the World Economic Forum.
+The global space market is booming, reaching $630 billion and projected to hit $1.8 trillion by 2035, according to a report by McKinsey and the World Economic Forum.
 Spaceports are economic powerhouses that can help a regional economy tap into this expanding market.

 The Global Spaceport Alliance (GSA) has the largest network of international spaceports in the world.
 GSA supports its members with events, funding initiatives, webinars, direct marketing and networking.